 Introduction

-Powell Teams authorizes users with the Automation service to add additional functions and logic to the team, created through a Powell Teams template.
+Powell Governance authorizes users with the Automation service to add additional functions and logic to the team or SharePoint site, created through a Powell Governance template.

-Powell Teams automation service supports three connector types:
+Powell Governance automation service supports three connector types:

 - Azure Automation